siued/ExtractCompare-Wildbook-database-conversion/src/log.md

 - shared github with supervisor
 - started making the GUI which will be used to upload images to the database
 - GUI is partly generated with the help of chat gpt because it saves time

+**26.5**
+- working on GUI
+- after initial preprocessing of the data on the first few matching API calls  which only happens once and gets cached, matching is quite fast (5s for 2 vs 2000 images)

+**28.5**
+- working on GUI